GrapheneOS/hardened_malloc/README.md

     * Errors other than ENOMEM from mmap, munmap, mprotect and mremap treated as fatal, which can help to detect memory management gone wrong elsewhere in the process.
-* [future] Memory tagging for slab allocations via MTE on ARMv8.5+
+* Memory tagging for slab allocations via MTE on ARMv8.5+
     * random memory tags as the baseline, providing probabilistic protection against various forms of memory corruption
     * dedicated tag for free slots, set on free, for deterministic protection against accessing freed memory
-    * store previous random tag within freed slab allocations, and increment it to get the next tag for that slot to provide deterministic use-after-free detection through multiple cycles of memory reuse
     * guarantee distinct tags for adjacent memory allocations by incrementing past matching values for deterministic detection of linear overflows
+    * [future] store previous random tag and increment it to get the next tag for that slot to provide deterministic use-after-free detection through multiple cycles of memory reuse

 ## Randomness